 Southern California visitors will find discount tickets for Universal Studios and Sea World everywhere they look, from tourist magazines to the paper lining their dinner trays at the local fast food joint, but getting Disneyland discount tickets isn't quite as easy.
 The good news is that you can still get some Disneyland discount tickets, and you'll do best if you plan in advance.

 Disneyland Discount Tickets - Options

 - Buy Online - Not at the Ticket Booth: Buying tickets online can save up to $50 per ticket compared to what you'd pay at the gate.
 About.com California Travel has an even better deal, a coupon code just for you.
 Just buy your tickets through Kijubi.com using coupon code SVMALL2 and you'll get 2% off your purchase.
-That's an additional savings of $5 or more per ticket compared to any other online ticket-seller we know of.
+That's an additional savings of $4 to $5 per ticket compared to any other online e-ticket-seller we know of.

 - Disneyland Specials: From time to time, Disney offers special discounts.
 The most common is adding a couple of extra days to a multi-day ticket for free.
 See what's available and buy it online.

 - Stick to One Park a Day: Reduced-price tickets called 1-Park per Day are about $15 less than a Park Hopper ticket, with the restriction that once you enter either Disneyland or California Adventure, you can only visit that park for the rest of the day.
 Multi-day versions do allow you to switch parks on different days, though, so you could spend 2 full days at Disneyland and 1 day at California Adventure with a 3-Day, 1-Park per Day ticket, for example.